square/fdoc/docs/files.md

 ## Endpoints

-Endpoint filenames must match `*.fdoc` and derive their paths from their path relative to their service.
+Endpoint filenames must match `*.fdoc`.
+The endpoints derive their API path from their path relative to their service file.

 Given a VERB and a PATH, an endpoint *must* be named one of:

 - `PATH-VERB.fdoc` (flat style)
 - `PATH/VERB.fdoc` (nested style)

-Whichever naming convention is used does not matter.
-There is no one default that works for all cases, because the flat style makes no sense when an endpoint is part of a group, and the nested style makes no sense for a bunch of one-off endpoints.
+There is no one default that covers all cases, so fdoc offers two options.
+The flat style works for groups of one-off endpoints, while the nested style groups well for endpoints that can be grouped.

 ## Services